Matyáš Bělohradský: 2016–2017 season

 In September 2016, Bělohradský won bronze at the 2016 Cup of Mordovia in Saransk, Russia.
 In December, he finished fourth, competing in the senior ranks at the 2017 Four National Championships in Katowice, Poland.
 He won his first senior national medal, silver, having finished second to his brother, Jiří Bělohradský.
 Vlasta Kopřivová and Tomáš Verner coached him in Prague.

 2017–2018 season

 Making his senior international debut, Bělohradský finished 12th at the 2017 CS Minsk-Arena Ice Star in October.
-In December, he placed third at the 2018 Four National Championships in Košice (Slovakia), having ranked sixth in the short program and first in the free skate.
+In December, he placed third at the 2018 Four National Championships in Košice, Slovakia, having ranked sixth in the short program and first in the free skate.
 He repeated as national silver medalist, again finishing second to his brother.

 2018–2019 season

 Bělohradský appeared at two Junior Grand Prix events and then placed sixth in the senior ranks at the 2018 CS Tallinn Trophy.
-In December 2018, he finished first – 25.69 points ahead of second-placed Petr Kotlařík – at the Four National Championships in Budapest, Hungary.
+In December 2018, he finished first at the Four National Championships in Budapest, Hungary.
 It was his first senior national title.
 He was named in the Czech team to the 2019 European Championships in Minsk, Belarus.